d-j-hirst/geo-flash-cards/README.md

 - You will need to have Python installed - download the latest version [here](https://www.python.org/downloads/)
 - Extract/clone the repository to a new folder
-- Open a command propmt in the root folder (the one containing ``app.py``).
+- Open a command prompt in the root folder (the one containing ``app.py``).
 Run the following commands to set up the Python virtual environment:
     * Create a virtual environment with:
      ``python3 -m venv env``
      or if that gives an error,